chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_ha_scalability.rst

 Front-end scalability is achieved through horizontally scaling the number of front-end servers.

 Back-end scalability is achieved through vertically scaling the back-end servers - more memory, CPU, and faster disks will all contribute to getting more throughput from the back-end servers.
-Faster disks, and dedicated 10G NICs will all increase both the reliability of DRBD and the responsiveness of
+Faster disks, and dedicated 10G NICs will all increase both the reliability of |drbd| and the responsiveness of
 |chef private|.